 Customs Law No. 114 (2004): Jordanian and foreign trading companies must obtain an importer card from the Ministry of Industry, Trade and Supply (MOITS) for customs clearance purposes.
 Foreign companies not domiciled in Jordan are exempt from this requirement.
-Bonded goods, temporary imports, and imports entering under the provisions of Jordan's Investment Promotion Law.
+Bonded goods, temporary imports, and imports entering under the provisions of Jordan's Investment Promotion Law do not require import licenses.
+Banks and other non-trading entities such as hospitals, hotels, and Jordanian ministries must obtain a more limited MOITS importer card that authorizes the import of goods specific to the entity's activities.